-- Brighton University Sustainability Symposium.
-Brighton University.
+- University of Brighton Sustainability Symposium.
+University of Brighton.
 Moor Health and Wellbeing – evaluation and toolkit.
 April 2018.

 - Exmoor Society Spring Conference.
 Dulverton Town Hall.
 Moor Health & Wellbeing Projects: Dartmoor Naturally Healthy and Exmoor Moor to Enjoy.
 April 2018.

-- Sustainable Earth Conference.
-Plymouth University.
+- Sustainable Earth Institute Conference.
+University of Plymouth.
 Moor Health and Wellbeing: An evaluation.
 June 2017.

 - Royal College of Nursing Sustainability Conference.
 Royal College of Nursing, London.
-Presentation – The Sustainable Mind.
+The Sustainable Mind.
 Climate change and mental health.
 2015.